sansneo/dotfiles/README.md

 ## Conclusion
 This is made by myself for myself.
 Clone disks or use images instead of reinstalling if you can as this takes like an hour to do.
-Remember to sync stuff with Google Drive or something self hosted like Syncthing, GoSƐ or Restic as in the future I might install this on a server rather then WSL!
+Remember to sync stuff with Google Drive or something self hosted like Syncthing or Restic as in the future!

+I might install this on a server rather then WSL!

+> [!WARNING]
+> I do not use AI for anything related to programming and will fucking refuse to.
+> Say "thank you daddy George Hotz".